Ryren3/Bitcoin-Forecasting-using-Deep-Learning-Models/README.md

 features encode this noisy signal — XGBoost then attempts to find structure in what is essentially noise-on-top-of-noise.
 In this regime, the simpler model (LSTM linear output layer) outperforms the more complex one (XGBoost tree ensemble).

-#### 4. Short Training Data Disadvantages the Hybrid

-Only ~5 months of data was used.
-XGBoost typically needs a large number of diverse examples to build meaningful trees.
-With a relatively small dataset and a high-noise target, XGBoost overfits early and generalises poorly — which is why early stopping triggered well before the 500-tree maximum, and why the final model essentially predicts zero.

 ---